This content is translated with an automatic translation tool: the text may contain inaccurate information.

 In October 2017, the Trentino Network of Reserves system also achieved the coveted recognition of the European Charter for Sustainable Tourism in Protected Areas (CETS).

-The validity of the project, promoted by the Provincial Department of the Environment, to nominate not a single protected area but the entire system of the Networks of Reserves to the Charter, with the Province assuming the role of coordinator and guarantor, was thus recognised.
+The validity of the project, promoted by the Provincial Department of the Environment, to nominate not a single protected area but the entire system of Networks of Reserves to the Charter, with the Province assuming the role of coordinator and guarantor, was thus recognised.

 During 2016, the Networks of Reserves organised 26 round tables in their territories, involving the main actors of the economic and social fabric - first and foremost the Companies and Consortia for Tourism, but also local administrations, associations, museums, individual accommodation operators, mountain guides, agricultural enterprises - in the conception of projects and interventions in the field of sustainable tourism.